Investigators found fire and safety hazards on land under I-10 in Los Angeles before arson fire

 D'Attaray did not immediately respond to a request for comment Saturday.

-A spokesperson for the governor earlier this week disagreed with D'Attaray's statement that Apex is not to blame, saying the California Department of Forestry and Fire Protection, known as Cal Fire, believes it was caused by arson ''in a fenced-off area that Apex was responsible for maintaining while they continued to assert rights under the lease.''
+Izzy Gordon, a spokesperson for the governor, earlier this week disagreed with D'Attaray's statement that Apex is not to blame, saying the California Department of Forestry and Fire Protection, known as Cal Fire, believes it was caused by arson ''in a fenced-off area that Apex was responsible for maintaining while they continued to assert rights under the lease.''

-Izzy Gordon, the spokesperson, did not immediately have a comment Saturday in response to the inspection documents or whether anyone at Caltrans is facing discipline.
+Brandon Richards, another Newsom spokesperson, reiterated the governor's directive for Caltrans ''to launch a comprehensive review of all leased sites under freeways across California'' when asked Saturday for the state's response to the inspection documents and the next steps in the process.
+Richards did not address whether anyone at Caltrans is facing discipline.

-Regarding the ''person of interest'' in the arson case, the governor's office urged ''anyone with information about this incident or this suspect" to contact a tip hotline.
+Regarding the person of interest in the arson case, the governor's office urged anyone with information about the incident or suspect to contact a tip hotline.

 The individual was described as a man 30 to 35 years old, about 6 feet (1.83 meters) tall and weighing between 170 pounds (77 kilograms) and 190 pounds (86 kilograms).
 Details about how he was identified were not immediately released.

-The photographs show him wearing blue shorts, a black hooded sweatshirt, a green scarf and a brace on the right knee.
-The individual is carrying a backpack and ''appears to have visible burn injuries'' on the left leg, the bulletin states.
+The photographs show him wearing blue shorts, a black hooded sweatshirt, a green scarf and a brace on his right knee.
+The individual carried a backpack and ''appears to have visible burn injuries'' on the left leg, the bulletin states.

 The photographs were released by Cal Fire and the State Fire Marshal, whose office is investigating the blaze.
 The mayor's office also did not respond to a request for comment Saturday.